kflmiami420/RaspberryPiZeroWPiHole/README.md

 * Time to install Pi hole

-* in a terminal type the following.       curl -sSL https://install.pi-hole.net | bash
+* in a terminal type the following.                type this ---->.   *    curl -sSL https://install.pi-hole.net | bash